 Second, the Medicare program should be amended to provide a comprehensive prescription drug benefit.
-Prescription drugs are a critical component of health care for older Americans and people
+Prescription drugs are a critical component of health care for older Americans and people with chronic illness or disabilities.

-Testimony of Laurie Young to the Senate Special Committee on Aging & HELP Subcommittee on Aging February 6, 2002 with chronic illness or disabilities.
 A Medicare prescription drug benefit is of vital importance to people in need of informal care as well as to those who care for them.
 Affordable prescription drugs help individuals maintain their health and functioning, which could reduce the need for informal care and perhaps prolong their ability to provide such care.